The hidden history of Cannabis

 The Roman Empire brought news of the medicinal powers of cannabis to western Europe.
 In the Middle Ages, however, cannabis was considered harmful and hemp was used primarily for textiles and rope.
 Gradually, hemp became an important cash crop in Europe.
 So much so, that the Pilgrims brought hemp seeds to North America on the Mayflower.

 In Europe, it was the creative communities that eventually brought cannabis’ hallucinogenic properties back to light.
 Artists, including William Shakespeare, smoked cannabis, as is proven by the numerous pipes with cannabis resin that have been unearthed in his former property.
 Later, Napoleon’s armies brought cannabis seeds and Hashish plants back from Egypt during their military campaigns, leading to the re-emergence of cannabis use in Europe in the 19th century.
 American jazz musicians and ex-pat writers of the “Lost Generation” continued to popularize marijuana into the mid-20th century.

 Cannabis in the New World

-Today, CBD products, such as cannabinol and CBD hemp oil are widely available and used to treat a variety of ailments from nausea to joint pain.
-Look for CBD oil online or at a CBD retailer near you.
+Today, CBD products, such as cannabinol and CBD hemp oil are widely available and used to treat a variety of ailments, from nausea to joint pain.
+Look for CBD oil online or at a CBD dispensary near you.